ABCUSD Teacher Accused of Inappropriate Interactions With Student, Mother Alleges Cover-Up

 This was all a surprise to the six remaining ABC School Board members, including ABC Board Vice President Leticia Mendoza.

-Usually the Board President will inform the Vice President of any serious issues, especially sexual assault.
+Usually the Board President will inform the Vice President of any serious issues, especially sexual assault, and then immediately report the incident.

 As the mother sobbed at the dais, President Yoo reportedly attempted to move the meeting along, but Board Member Chris Apodaca would have none of that.

-Apodaca grabbed a box of tissue and left the dais to comfort the mom, and give her all the information she needed to properly report the issue.
+Apodaca grabbed a box of tissue and left the dais to comfort the mom, and gave her all the information she needed to properly report the issue.

 The mother gathered herself and described her daughter’s state-of-mind and that she had to move the child to Texas to get her away from the ABC.